Seafood and a glass of wine on a wooden table by the harbour, fishing boats behind

 Skanör beach

-One of the peninsula's most spectacular dining locations — right in the sand dunes with the sea as your backdrop.
+One of the peninsula's most spectacular dining locations — right in the sand dunes with the sea as your backdrop, and as of this summer a completely rebuilt one.

 Badhytten